rah00l/sample_app/README.md

-# spending_tracker
+# sample_app
-Stared with spending-Tracker.
+Stared with Sample-App.